dorucioclea/vpn-cifs/README.md

-# Demo proof of concept of mounting network shares behind a VPN connection
+# Mount samba shares behind VPN in docker

 This demo can be run with `docker`